 Internet Information Services (IIS) on the site system servers

 IIS is required for the distribution point, state migration point, and management point.
-For more information about this requirement, see Site and site system prerequisites.
+For more information, see Site and site system prerequisites.

 Windows Deployment Services (WDS)

-WDS is needed for PXE deployments, when you use multicast to optimize bandwidth in your deployments, and for offline servicing of images.
-If the provider is installed on a remote server, you must install WDS on the site server and the remote provider.
-For more information, see Windows Deployment Services in this topic.
+WDS is needed for PXE deployments and when you use multicast to optimize bandwidth in your deployments.
+For more information, see Windows Deployment Services in this article.